The First Year After My Microdiscectomy

 I am a musician and I was not allowed to lift my instrument in its case for a few more weeks.
 I became that person who looked perfectly healthy but had to be wheeled around in a wheelchair in the airport.
 I took a painkiller before the flight and cried my way through every episode of Modern Family and even When Harry Met Sally.

 I technically wasn’t supposed to take that flight, mainly because I wasn’t supposed to be sitting upright in a chair for a very long time.
 I did it anyway oops.
+I wouldn’t have been able to do it immediately after my L5S1 microdiscectomy, though.
+I recommend being really careful when you travel to avoid microdiscectomy complications.

 I had a connection and the German lady who wheeled me around parked me in the duty free to try perfumes.